Note: If you are a healthcare worker in the NYC area, you can request PPE on our website, nycmakesppe.com.

 More details on our efforts can be found at nycmakesppe.com, which also has a list of PPE delivered so far.
 If you are a healthcare worker in the NYC area, you can request PPE there.
 We have also published our designs and resources for other groups who may wish to use them.

 Your donor support is greatly appreciated!
 Please spread word as well, even if you are unable to donate yourself.

 Weill Cornell Medicine

-Funds will be allocated by a committee consisting of Eric Skiff (NYC Resistor), Guan Yang (Hack Manhattan), Jake Lee (Columbia) and Peter Hartmann (fat cat FAB LAB).
+Funds will be allocated by a committee consisting of Eric Skiff (NYC Resistor), Guan Yang (Hack Manhattan), Hannah House (NYC Resistor) and Peter Hartmann (fat cat FAB LAB).
 Any surplus that we can’t reasonably use will be donated to other COVID-19 relief efforts or to relevant 501(c)(3) exempt charities not part of this campaign.

-More information about Hack Manhattan, Inc., which is sponsoring this campaign on behalf of the 10 participating NYC makerspaces, receives the funds and has ultimate control: Hack Manhattan is a makerspace located on 14th Street in Manhattan, founded in 2011.
-The space is unfortunately closed at the moment as a COVID-19 precaution, but community members normally work on projects in electronics, 3D printing, textiles, gardening and beekeeping.
+Hack Manhattan, Inc. is sponsoring this campaign on behalf of the 10 participating NYC makerspaces.
+It receives the funds, and has ultimate control over their use.
+Hack Manhattan is a makerspace located on 14th Street in Manhattan, founded in 2011.
+Although the space is currently closed to the public as a COVID-19 precaution, community members normally work on projects in electronics, 3D printing, textiles, gardening, and beekeeping.
 We are a 501(c)(3) exempt organization.
 Our EIN is 45-3687154.